 Amongst the various theories behind effective management, James summarised three rules that will inspire confidence in a leader:

-5. Building robust systems and processes
+5. Good leaders build robust systems and processes

 Building seamless operations may not be glamorous, but it is the key to a scalable business, says James.
 He argued that a fully-functioning and documented system will avoid repeatable problems and create long-term solutions.
 Franchises are the example of how this works best.
 As per Michael Gerber, these are four times less likely to fail than start-ups.
 James therefore recommends an operational mindset as if running a franchise business, which are systems-based rather than people-based solutions.
 The businesses and franchises that have seen large-scale success tend to have consistent and predictable quality of services or products; these in turn deliver the best experiences and products to their clients.
 Imitating this approach will therefore account for client, employee and geographic scale that is less affected by variations in management practices.